 Transport position paper

-The Transport Position Paper defines the Victorian local government sector’s vision for transport policy and investment in Victoria, and it identifies a series of council and State Government steps which are necessary to achieve that vision.
+The Transport position paper (Word - 4.9MB) defines the Victorian local government sector's vision for transport policy and investment in Victoria, and it identifies a series of council and State Government steps which are necessary to achieve that vision.

 The paper includes a discussion of challenges for the state's transport system, as well as councils' strategic objectives for transport policy and investment.
 It also covers:

 The first edition of the paper was published in 2008.
-The Transport Position Paper is now published as a living document on the MAV website and will be regularly updated to reflect changing circumstances.
+The Transport Position Paper will be regularly updated to reflect changing circumstances.

-We represent local government on a number of transport-related committees and working groups including:
+We represent local government on a number of transport-related committees and working groups such as: